Anatomy of rocky planets formed by rapid pebble accretion III. Partitioning of volatiles between planetary core, mantle, and atmosphere: ADAP code modules on atmospheric escape

 \subsection{Stellar irradiation}

 The radiative heating of the young planets by the Sun also becomes relevant once the protoplanetary disc has vanished.
 We assume that the stellar luminosity was 70\% of the luminosity of the modern Sun and that the planets had the same albedo as modern-day Venus ($A=0.77$).
 This high value of the albedo combined with the faint, young Sun implies that both Earth and Venus condense their water vapour atmospheres into oceans.
-More complex atmospheric circulation models and realistic albedo values are needed to understand whether Venus started off with a run-away greenhouse atmosphere or whether surface oceans condensed out on early Venus \citep{Way+etal2016,Turbet+etal2021}.
+Complex atmospheric circulation models and realistic albedo values are needed to understand whether Venus started off with a run-away greenhouse atmosphere or whether surface oceans condensed out on early Venus \citep{Way+etal2016,Turbet+etal2021}.
+We illustrate the effect of the surface albedo by performing an additional numerical experiment with a lower value of the planetary surface albedo, $A=0.3$ representing a relatively cloud-free planet such as modern Earth.